 You may be eligible for a hearing aid grant?

 Grants are now available for patients requiring hearing aids.
 To see if you qualify, contact our office today in Letterkenny or Sligo for more information.

 Hearing Aid Grant Information

 Services to help with hearing loss are provided through the HSE by audiologists, general practitioners or consultant ENT (ear, nose and throat) surgeons.

 Hearing aids help to amplify sound, making it loud enough for you to hear.
-If you have a medical card or belong to the eligible groups mentioned below, you can obtain your hearing aid free of charge.
-If you do not have a medical card, North West Hearing Clinic can supply you with a hearing aid to suit you.
+If you have a medical card or belong to the eligible groups listed below you may obtain a hearing aid free of charge through your local Health Services Executive office.
+You should contact the HSE directly for details of appointments, waiting lists etc. If you do not have a medical card, North West Hearing Clinic can supply you with a hearing aid to suit you.

-Services can be provided free of charge to certain people, including:
+Services can be provided free of charge by you local Health Services Executive to certain people, including:

 If you do not have a medical card, the Treatment Benefit Scheme will cover you and your dependent spouse if you have enough social insurance contributions for some ofthe cost of hearing aids.

 The Treatment Benefit scheme is a scheme operated by the Department of Social and Family Affairs.
 Under this scheme, contributions made by people to the national social insurance fund are paid back to fund the cost of certain health benefits.